algobulls/pyalgotrading/docs/strategies/common_options_strategy.md

 !!!
 Note

-When the tag is removed the order objects stored in that tag are also removed but the same order objects would still be present in the order tags.
+When the tag is removed the order objects stored in that tag are also removed but the same order objects would still be present in order tags.

 **iv. remove_order**: